Modern hospital building in Mexico

 • Canada, United States: In surrogacy-friendly provinces or states, a pre-birth order can arranged.
 Upon the birth of the child, parental rights are automatically granted to the intended parent(s) and not the surrogate.
 This makes exit process easy and fast.

 • Mexico (states other than Sinaloa or Tabasco): Other states in Mexico don’t have legal frameworks established for surrogacy.
-Recognition of parentage and amendment of birth certificate to include only the intended parents’ names are widely and commonly done, but you may have to do this through a court action brought after the birth of your baby.
+You can still obtain a birth certificate with only your name(s) on it, but you may have to do this through a court action brought after the birth of your baby.
 This means you may have to stay in Mexico for 1 – 3 months after the birth of your child, if you need your baby’s birth certificate to show only the name of the intended parent(s).

 • Colombia: Like in Mexico, there is no legal framework for surrogacy in Colombia.
 Upon the birth of your child, the birth certificate will list the name of the surrogate mother and the name of the intended father, if the surrogate mother is single.
 If the surrogate mother is married, her husband’s name will be on the birth certificate.
 In Colombia, court orders transferring parentage to the intended parent might not be issued (although some competent lawyers seem to be able to do this), and DNA test may be needed to prove the genetic link between the intended parent and the baby.